Business and Administration Levels 2 and 3

 A great introduction to administration that provides the foundations (at level 2) and more advanced skills (at level 3) to working in an office environment.
 Qualified learners often find progression into job roles such as Office Junior, Administrative Support/Assistant/Receptionist.
 The great thing about the Business and Administration NVQ is the transferable skills you’ll learn; with this qualification you have the basic skills to work in any office environment.

-During the qualification your apprentice will have an individual assessor assigned to them and a choice of units provided; the work is assessed via observations, professional discussions, oral questioning and written questions.
-We always cater towards individual learning styles.
+During your qualification you will have an individual assessor assigned to you and a choice of units provided; the work is assessed via observations, professional discussions, oral questioning and written questions.

 Customer Services Level 2 and 3

 Aimed at individuals with little or no previous experience of a customer services environment (level 2) but with a desire to work with and help the public in a very busy people facing environment as well as those with more experience (at level 3).
 This is a great introduction to customer services and provides the foundations for progression into job roles such as junior receptionist, switchboard operator or junior customer service assistant.
-The great thing about this scheme is the transferable skills your apprentice will learn; with this qualification they will have the basic skills to work in any busy customer service environment.
+The great thing about this scheme is the transferable skills you’ll learn; with this qualification you have the basic skills to work in any busy customer service environment.

-An individual assessor is assigned to your apprentice and a choice of units provided; the work is assessed via observations, professional discussions, oral questioning and written questions.
+An individual assessor is assigned to you and a choice of units provided; the work is assessed via observations, professional discussions, oral questioning and written questions.

 Team Leading and Management

 For those with more experience of working in a managerial or team leading role we also offer NVQ’s in these areas.
-For more information on our team leading and management qualifications please contact us directly on 01522 873306 or email WBL@lincoln.gov.uk.
+For more information on our team leading and management qualifications please contact us directly.

 What else is included in the apprenticeship?

-As part of the apprenticeship programme your apprentice will also be given additional training in the following areas:
+As part of the apprenticeship programme you will also be given additional training in the following areas:

 Personal Learning and Thinking Skills (PLTS)

-Would you say your apprentice is good at managing their own time and the tasks you they have to undertake?
-Then they are already showing signs of being a Self-Manager, one of the six different learning and thinking skills we will help develop and evidence over the course of the qualification.
+Would you say you are good at managing your own time and the tasks you have to undertake?
+Then you are already showing signs of being a Self-Manager, one of the six different learning and thinking skills we will help you develop and evidence over the course of your apprenticeship

-During the programme apprentices are encouraged and supported to develop skills in being a Self-Manager, Team Worker, Creative Thinker, Independent Enquirer, Reflective Learner and an Effective Participator.
+During your programme you will be encouraged supported to develop skills in being a Self-Manager, Team Worker, Creative Thinker, Independent Enquirer, Reflective Learner and an Effective Participator.

 Functional Skills in Maths, English and ICT

-Functional Skills is a hands-on and accessible approach to ensure your apprentice has the skills they require to complete your qualifications.
+Functional Skills is a hands-on and accessible approach to ensure you have the skills you require to complete your qualifications.
 Delivered one to one, Functional Skills will be issued to you after an initial assessment of your basic skills, or depending on what qualifications or grades you have when you join the apprenticeship.

 This focuses on bridging gaps in knowledge and promoting confidence in the core subjects of Maths, English and ICT.

-In addition to the training, support and development on the apprenticeships we also offer a range of opportunities to develop additional skills and experience.
-We encourage all of our apprentices to participate in the following wherever possible:
+In addition to the training, support and development on your apprenticeship we offer a range of opportunities to develop additional skills and experience.
+We encourage all of our apprentices to participate in the following wherever possible.